ibLeDy/watchdog/README.md

 1. Open a new terminal
 2. Create tmux session
-3. Move terminal to the right monitor
+3. Move terminal to the 2nd monitor
 4. Resize terminal
 5. Split tmux horizontally
 6. Open nethogs in lower half